longkidkoolstar/Connect4-AI/README.md

 3. **IMPORTANT**: Run the `clean_extension.bat` file before loading the extension to remove any `__pycache__` directories
 4. Click "Load unpacked" and select the extension folder

+Note: The extension isn't required for the UserScript to work.
+The UserScript can also click through the bridge Python script directly.

-### Step 3: Run the Python Controller
+### Step 3: Run the Python Bridge

 1. Open a terminal/command prompt
 2. Navigate to the folder containing the Python scripts
-3. Run the bridge server:
+3. Run the Python bridge:

 ```bash
 python connect4_extension_bridge.py
 ```

-This will start both the mouse controller GUI and the bridge server.
+This will start both the mouse controller GUI and the Python bridge.

 ## Usage Instructions